usmanhalalit/GetSetGo/README.md

 You can use methods like `setFoo('bar')` and `getFoo()`, which you DON'T have to create (in your class).
 GetSetGo will make these methods work for you automatically as long as you have a `$foo` property in your class.

 It makes use of Traits, so `using` it is super simple.
-You can restrict to only getter only or you can specify a Type for property using annotations.
+You can restrict to only getter only or you can specify a Type for property using **annotations**.

 ## Installation